malden-feuerstein/contracts/README.md

 - Backtest it with real ETH, BTC data
 - Maybe increase percentage precision to 18 decimals to completely capture all WAVAX precision?
 - Add pausability to the CashManager and InvestmentManager
+- Actually make use of the stored prices.
+Currently they're stored but not used.
 - Currently I make the assumption that an asset -> USDT pair exists, but this may not always be true.
 Need to use liquidation path to WAVAX to get to USDT
-- InvestmentManager: It should have a switch on an asset where it's in watch-only mode: The price history can be collected from week to week but it can't buy bought
+- !InvestmentManager: It should have a switch on an asset where it's in watch-only mode: The price history can be collected from week to week but it can't buy bought
 - CashManager: Only liquidate when a cash asset is entirely removed?
 Getting a new asset up to desired % is only done through new investments.
 - What happens when a particular liquidation or purchase fails repeatedly?
 It would prevent it from moving to the next item.
 This could be solved by removing it from the list even if it fails.
 But would need to prevent a malicious user from always removing it from the list.
 - Important test: Run some tests on the redemptions stepping on the investment liquidations